 As a cat owner, it is frightening to see your beloved feline suffer from a seizure or other mysterious episode.
 Yet, neurological disorders can occur in cats, just as they can in humans.
 In fact, similar to humans, a cat's central nervous system includes a complex network of nerves that work with the brain and spinal cord to send messages to the body.
 The brain sends signals through the spinal cord, that then travel to the nerves, telling organs and muscles how to function.
 When something in the body—such as a tumor or infection—interferes with these signals, a variety of problems can occur.
-Some neurological diseases can be treated with medicines, and other with surgery.
-Either way, treatment is essential to avoid chronic pain, a poor quality of life, or even death.
+Some neurological diseases can be treated with medicines, and others with surgery.
+Either way, treatment is essential to avoid chronic pain, poor quality of life, or even death.

 What Is a Neurological Disorder?

 Neurological disorders result from a disruption to or an illness that affects your cat's central nervous system.
 If the issue is in the brain, seizures may be present.
 However, an infection in the spinal cord may result in an unsteady gait, problems with limb functioning, or complete paralysis.
-A disruption of nerves can affect almost any part of your cat's body like its face, mouth, legs, or paws.
+A disruption of nerves can affect almost any part of your cat's body including its face, mouth, legs, or paws.
 And since the nervous system affects most of your cat's major bodily functions, issues with balance, speech (meowing), eating, and defecating can also be present if it has a neurological issue.

 Symptoms of Neurological Disorders in Cats